ansible/ansible/docs/docsite/rst/dev_guide/testing_running_locally.rst

 =============

 Code coverage reports make it easy to identify untested code for which more tests should be written.
-Online reports are available but only cover the main ansible branches (see :doc:`testing`).
+Online reports are available but only cover the ``devel`` branch (see :doc:`testing`).
 For new code local reports are needed.

 Add the ``--coverage`` option to any test command to collect code coverage data.
-You may have to use ``--tox`` and ``--requirements`` option to ensure that the coverage module is available
+If you aren't using the ``--tox`` or ``--docker`` options which create an isolated python environment then you may have to use the ``--requirements`` option to ensure that the correct version of the coverage module is installed

    ansible-test units --coverage apt ansible-test integration --coverage aws_lambda --tox --requirements